-The CHAS Foundation is closely monitoring the COVID-19 pandemic and following recommendations from the Centers for Disease Control and Prevention, World Health Organization, and Virginia Department of Health.
+The CHAS Foundation is closely monitoring the COVID-19 pandemic and following recommendations from the Centers for Disease Control and the Virginia Department of Health.

 The health and safety of our clients, staff, and volunteers is imperative.
-Our ability to continue supporting and connecting individuals and families to mental health services is of utmost importance.
-CHAS programs are in the process of updating our Business Interruption Plan to ensure critical services continue to be offered to our clients as resources allow.
+Our ability to continue supporting and connecting individuals and families to mental health services is also of utmost importance.
+CHAS is in the process of updating our program models to ensure critical services continue to be offered to our clients during these challenging times.
 It has become necessary for some programs to modify their service offerings.

 This continues to be a fluid situation that CHAS plans to monitor closely.
 The outbreak of COVID-19 impacts each person’s mental wellbeing in different ways.
-Some may feel anxious or down while others may be ambivalent or frustrated.
-There are others that will experience compounding effects based on their preexisting mental illness they are already navigating in their everyday lives.
+Some may feel anxious or down, while others may be ambivalent or frustrated.
+Some will experience compounding effects based on their preexisting mental illness.
 For everyone in and around Hampton Roads, we want to be a resource for you and your mental health.